Lakeville, Minnesota: Transportation

 Lakeville is directly served by Interstate 35, as well as Cedar Avenue/MN 77 to the east.

-Before its abandonment in 1970, the Chicago, Milwaukee, St. Paul and Pacific Railroad's Hastings and Dakota Subdivision went through the center of Lakeville and served various industries.
+Before its abandonment in 1970, the Milwaukee Road's Hastings and Dakota Subdivision ran through the center of Lakeville and served various industries.
 Short-line railroad Progressive Rail is based in Lakeville, and owns the right-of-way of the MN&S Subdivision between Lakeville and Northfield.
-Between Lakeville and Savage the MN&S Subdivision is owned by Canadian Pacific Railway, but has been out of service since the 1990s.
+Between Lakeville and Savage the MN&S Subdivision is owned by Canadian Pacific Railway, but it has been out of service since the 1990s.
 In 2009 Progressive Rail began using a segment of the out-of-service tracks for railcar storage, causing local controversy.
-The Dan Patch Corridor would go through Lakeville, but has been banned from discussion and funding by the Minnesota State Legislature since 2002.
-The City of Lakeville opposes public funding of a passenger rail line on the MN and S Subdivision through the community.
+The Dan Patch Corridor would go through Lakeville.
+The Minnesota Legislature banned it from discussion and funding in 2002, but lifted the gag order in 2023.
+The City of Lakeville still opposes public funding of a passenger rail line through the community on the MN and S Subdivision.